 The Manhattan bombs don't work for two reasons.
 Number one: The entire point of the alien squid was that the "something" that pulled the world together had to be something so completely and utterly outlandish and incredible that nobody could dispute it, and most importantly it had to appear that A THIRD PARTY (other than the US or the USSR) initiated the attack in order for it to be a unifying event in the first place.
 That's what I originally missed the first time I read the book, but what I understood perfectly well the second time.
 It had to be a menace NOT birthed by either world power.
 By making the world think that it was Dr. Manhattan gone rogue Adrian Veidt was taking the chance that the rest of the world would turn against the US for making the blue dude in the first place, and using him like a threatening loaded gun for all those years.
 It'd be like if some of the US's nukes suddenly malfunctioned and blew the fuck up in America and in North Korea, China, France, and the USSR...
 Do you think the rest of the world who got burned would give a shit if we accidently got nuked by our own weapons too?
 Adrian would NEVER take a chance like that.
 Number two: Dr. Manhattan leaves the Earth behind in the comics because he knows he's lost Laurie to Dan (the Nite Owl).
 He understands that Dan's who she needs, and that he can't live there anymore without her, his only real anchor to the planet.
 In Snyder's ending he leaves because it's the only way to make Veidt's plan work; it has nothing to do with Laurie and Dan (he never even knows about the two of them in the movie).
 That was the KEY point of his character's arc.

-Yes, Snyder left out a lot of other things in his flick (like the Hollis murder, the cops coming after Dan, and the flipping backwards and forwards flashbacks of Dr. M [he just shows them all in order for the mongoloid masses to make sense of]), but he didn't really change anything else.
+Yes, Snyder left out a lot of other things in his flick (like the Hollis murder, the cops coming after Dan, and lots of little scenes between characters that made them more human (even Dr. Manhattan) and made you understand them better, but he didn't really change anything else.
 He paid such close attention to every small detail of all the panels in the comic, and meticulously recreated them with real sets and fantastic actors.
 Holy shit, Jackie Earle Haley, the guy who plays Rorschach, is an absolute acting god!
 And Malin Akerman's ass!
 I never dreamed that the Silk Spectre would look so fine...
 Oh wait, there WAS something else that Snyder changed in his version of Watchmen: The Silk Spectre isn't a whiney little hole the entire story.
 She's actually somebody whom the male audience wants to fuck even if it means sloppy, glowy, bluey seconds.
 Mmmmmmm, hot Spectre-sex...
 But I digress.
 What was my point?
 Where was I?
 I think I just wanted to end things up here by saying that Snyder did an admirable job with this movie.
 Yes, I would have much rather have had the giant squid instead of the Manhattan nukes, but in the end that change was played well enough that it didn't hurt the rest of the movie, and it's still something that I plan to see at least one more time in the theater (hopefully the IMAX in town).
 And I will be first in line for the director's cut on Blu-ray when it comes out with the animated Black Freighter portions sewn back into it.

 Rorschach's Journal.
 March 6th, 2009.
 Got in line for the Watchmen movie premiere.
 Scum of society out in force.
 Bloated, stinking, and stupid, all of them.
 Think they'll go out, see movie.
 They'll forget 5 minutes after lights come back on.
 Filth worse than the maggots feasting on dead dog carcass I found behind theater.